davidmcclure/litecoder/README.md

 For now, Litecoder only supports US cities and states.

-## 🌎 Goals
+## Goals
 - Be fast.
 Lookups take ~20µs.
 - Work anywhere without hassle.
 The underlying data ships with the package and is small enough to fit in memory (~100m).
 Since everything sits in RAM, the library can be used in ETL and big data workflows involving billions of inputs.
 - Comprehensive support for [nicknames and abbreviations](litecoder/data/city-alt-names.yml).
 Eg, `Windy City` always means Chicago.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.

 ## 🌎 Future
-- Extract locations that are embedded inside of surrounding text.
+- Match locations embedded inside of surrounding text.
 For now, the assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.
 - Locations more granular than cities / towns - major parks, venues, etc.
 - International cities + countries.

-## 🌎 Examples
+## Examples

 ### US cities